 Elderly patients with dementia-related psychosis treated with antipsychotic drugs are at an increased risk of death.
 LATUDA is not approved for the treatment of patients with dementia-related psychosis.

-Cerebrovascular Adverse Reactions, Including Stroke: In placebo-controlled trials with risperidone, aripiprazole, and olanzapine in elderly subjects with dementia, there was a higher incidence of cerebrovascular adverse reactions (cerebrovascular accidents and transient ischemic attacks) including fatalities compared to placebo-treated subjects.
+Cerebrovascular Adverse Reactions, Including Stroke: In clinical trials, elderly subjects with dementia randomized to risperidone, aripiprazole, and olanzapine had a higher incidence of stroke and transient ischemic attack, including fatal stroke.
 LATUDA is not approved for the treatment of patients with dementia-related psychosis.

 Dyslipidemia: Undesirable alterations in lipids have been observed in patients treated with atypical antipsychotics.